Inverse Reinforcement Learning with Dynamic Reward Scaling for LLM Alignment: Introduction

 \section{Introduction}

-Large language models (LLMs) are prone to generating harmful responses when faced with malicious queries \citep{huang2023catastrophic}, especially jailbreak attacks like adversarial suffixes \citep{zou2023universal,cheng2024bamba} or carefully crafted disguises \citep{wang2024mrj}.
-Defensive techniques like representation engineering \citep{zou2024improving}, machine unlearning \citep{liu2025rethinking}, and safeguarding \citep{wang2023self} have been proposed, but their reliance on external intervention limits their applicability.
+Large language models (LLMs) are prone to generating harmful responses when faced with malicious queries \citep{jiang2025never,huang2023catastrophic,cheng2025gibberish}, especially jailbreak attacks \citep{zhao2025strata} like adversarial suffixes \citep{cheng2025pbi,zou2023universal,yan2025fit,cai2025towards} or carefully crafted disguises \citep{wang2024mrj}.
+Defensive techniques like representation engineering \citep{zou2024improving}, machine unlearning \citep{liu2025rethinking}, and safeguarding \citep{wang2023self,fang2026disentangling} have been proposed, but their reliance on external intervention limits their applicability.
+Consequently, aligning LLMs is crucial for ensuring their reliability in real-world applications \citep{liu2023trustworthy}.

-Consequently, aligning LLMs is crucial for ensuring their reliability in real-world applications \citep{liu2023trustworthy,cheng2024reinforcement,cao2024agr}.
-Current alignment approaches \citep{wang2024comprehensive}, including Supervised Fine-Tuning (SFT) \citep{qi2023fine}, Direct Preference Optimization (DPO) \citep{rafailov2023direct}, and Reinforcement Learning from Human Feedback (RLHF) \citep{ouyang2022training}, typically rely on manually annotated comparative or rating data to train reward models that capture human preferences.

-However, these methods face three key limitations: (1) \textbf{Reliance on human annotation}—not only are they expensive \citep{aroyo2015truth}, but they also often fail to fully capture the complexity and subtlety of human values \citep{casper2023open}; (2) \textbf{Alignment tax} \citep{lin2023mitigating}—enhancing safety frequently comes at the expense of overall model performance, creating a trade-off between safety and practicality; (3) \textbf{Shallow alignment} \citep{qi2024safety}—by relying on straightforward rejection of harmful requests, models remain vulnerable to jailbreak attacks, leading to harmful outputs if this basic defense is bypassed.
-Therefore, it is essential to develop a new alignment method that enables LLMs to conduct deeper, reasoning-based safety analysis by leveraging their own introspective reasoning capabilities \citep{zhang2025stair}.

-Moreover, imbalanced dataset distribution can negatively impact model performance.
-Current alignment datasets often overrepresent some fine-grained topics while neglecting others \citep{khera2024efficient}.
-For instance, in recent research, the number of scenarios testing model refusals for self-harm instructions is only one-third that of scenarios involving fraud \citep{xie2025sorrybench}.